dominikhei/eartquake-streaming/readme.md

 terraform apply
 ```

 The whole project including configurations will now be created for you.
+Terraform does not only create AWS ressources for you, but will also request the docker daemon to build the frontend image and push it to Ecr.
+In addition to that I have created two scripts to [initiate services on the logging server](terraform/initiate_logging.sh) and to [initiate services on the Kafka server](terraform/initiate.sh), which will install all required dependencies on them and start the required containers with their respective dependencies.

 ### Future outlook